kleemeo/kleemeo/README.md

 #### Hello, it's Kelvin 👋🏼

-A content creator turned Software Engineer with 2 years of experience in front-end engineering and building scalable web applications using modern React/Typescript/Javascript/Node tools and libraries.
+A content creator turned Software Engineer with 2yrs+ of experience in front-end engineering and building scalable web applications using modern React/Typescript/Javascript/Node tools and libraries.
 I aspire to build beautiful and meaningful web experiences via clean and accessible code.

 My Astro site is live @ [kelvinlee.dev](https://kelvinlee.dev/)